 Visa B2B simplifies the complexities and costs associated with existing systems and inefficient processes.
 It allows for the movement of funds quickly and securely, with near real-time visibility into payment status, enabling necessary reconciliation and compliance data, ultimately helping improve cash flow.

-Cryptocurrencies has been used for payments since their inception, and in the last few years, a growing number of companies have focused on using them to facilitate payments.
-While numerous established payments companies have remained skeptical about the technology, there has also been increased support for crypto in cross-border ecommerce, most notably with PayPal, enabling US customers to utilize crypto to pay merchants around the world.
+Cryptocurrencies have been used for payments since their inception, and in the last few years, a growing number of companies have focused on using them to facilitate payments.
+While numerous established payments companies have remained skeptical about the technology, there has also been increased support for crypto in cross-border e-commerce, most notably with PayPal, enabling US customers to utilize crypto to pay merchants around the world.

 Central Bank Digital Currencies (CBDC)